-I chose my top ten essential oils for soapmaking based on their versatility, cost, and availability.
-These essential oils can be found in a whole ton of my blends (blended with all sorts of other essential oils!), so I think they are the most useful to add to your supply inventory, whether you want to use them straight or in blends.
+These essential oils can be found in a ton of my blends, blended with each other and all sorts of other essential oils.
+So, I think they are the most useful to add to your supply inventory (whether you want to use them straight or in blends).

-The cost and availability ranges, but you can pick and choose which essential oils to add to your arsenal based on your budget and supplier availability.
-Also, remember that cost varies widely based on the season and crop yields of any given year – what is affordable right now may not stay affordable a year down the line!
+Cost and availability ranges, but you can pick and choose which essential oils to add to your arsenal based on your budget and supplier availability.
+Also, remember that cost varies widely based on the season and crop yields of any given year - what is affordable right now may not stay affordable a year down the line!

 My Top Ten Essential Oils for Soapmaking